-It is, therefore, compulsory that you attend the Project Management workshop on Wednesday of Week 4 (6 November 2013) during which initial training is provided and the workings of the scheme will be explained.
+It is compulsory that you attend the Project Management workshop on Friday of Week 4 MT (7 November 2014), during which initial training is provided and the workings of the scheme will be explained.
 In advance of this workshop you are requested to prepare a first draft of your Project Management Form 1 (excluding the Work Breakdown Structure and Gantt Chart), for which purpose you will need to discuss your project with your supervisor.